fazunigan/babyshower/README.md

 ### Development Environment

-As Babyshower is developed using the last version of Laravel, we recomend you to use Docker to run your development environment.
+As Babyshower is developed using the last version of Laravel, i recomend you to use Docker to run your development environment.
 Babyshower cames with Laravel Sail, so, to build your environment, simply run:

 ```
 php artisan sail:install    # Setup your .env file